raintank/raintank-apps/README.md

 ## TODO

+### circleci

+update to use v2 and ensure all tests pass

+### tsdb-gw

+- [ ] docker-compose needs a sample tsdb-gw to verify metrics out are working
+- [ ] Kubernetes example should also include a tsdb-gw

 ### task-server

 - [x] implement internal metrics and publisher
 - [x] add internal metrics for no-agents connected (state critical) metric is "agent.connections.active"
 - [x] add internal metrics for task-agents created automatically
 - [ ] add database encryption for all sensitive data
+- [ ] verify OrgId is being set appropriately

 ### task-agent
   - [x] update task needs to be completed